 The funding bodies continue to measure FE performance in terms of contribution to national targets.
-The College's development plan for 2010/11 focused on four headline targets:
+The College's development plan for 2011/12 focused on four headline targets:

-- learner number growth and achievement of LSC and successor organisations' targets;
+- learner number growth and achievement targets;

 - learner success rates;

-- teacher qualifications: and
+- teacher qualifications; and

 - employer engagement.

-In 2010/11 the College achieved its learner numbers and the present position with regard to overall success rates is 84%.
-(81% - 2009/10).
+In 2011/12 the College achieved its learner numbers and the present position with regard to overall success rates is 86%.
+(84% - 2010/11).
 This figure is unlikely to change before the final date for submission of this data to the SFA.